Trois-Rivières Aigles (2013)

-The Trois-Rivières Aigles (French: Aigles de Trois-Rivières) are a Canadian professional baseball team based in Trois-Rivières, Quebec.
-They are members of the Frontier League, and play their home games at Stade Quillorama.
+The Trois-Rivières Aigles (French: Aigles de Trois-Rivières), officially Le club de baseball des Aigles, are a professional baseball team based in Trois-Rivières.
+The Aigles compete in the Frontier League (FL) as a member of the North Division in the Atlantic Conference.
+The team plays its home games at the 4,000-seat Stade Quillorama, which opened in 1938 as Stade Municipal de Trois-Rivières.